Maui Now: December 05, 2017 Weather Forecast

 North Shore

-Today: Scattered showers, mainly before noon.
-Partly sunny, with a high near 78.
-Windy, with a northeast wind 25 to 29 mph, with gusts as high as 41 mph.
-Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Mostly clear, with a low around 60.
-Breezy, with a northeast wind 10 to 17 mph, with gusts as high as 24 mph.
+Today: Mostly clear, with a low around 60.
+East northeast wind around 11 mph.

-Tomorrow: Sunny, with a high near 80.
-Northeast wind 7 to 10 mph.
+Tonight: Mostly sunny, with a high near 80.
+Northeast wind 7 to 9 mph.

+Tomorrow: Mostly clear, with a low around 56.
+Northeast wind 5 to 7 mph becoming light and variable in the evening.

 Central Maui

-Today: Scattered showers, mainly before noon.
-Partly sunny, with a high near 78.
-Very windy, with a north northeast wind 28 to 32 mph, with gusts as high as 47 mph.
-Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Mostly clear, with a low around 58.
-Breezy, with a north northeast wind 10 to 18 mph, with gusts as high as 25 mph.
+Today: Mostly clear, with a low around 58.
+Northeast wind around 10 mph.

-Tomorrow: Sunny, with a high near 80.
-North northeast wind 7 to 10 mph.
+Tonight: Sunny, with a high near 80.
+North northeast wind 5 to 9 mph.

+Tomorrow: Mostly clear, with a low around 54.
+Northeast wind 5 to 7 mph becoming light and variable in the evening.

 Upcountry

-Today: Mostly cloudy, then gradually becoming sunny, with a high near 67.
-Windy, with an east northeast wind 18 to 28 mph, with gusts as high as 40 mph.

-Tonight: Mostly clear, with a low around 48.
-North northeast wind 8 to 13 mph.
+Today: Mostly clear, with a low around 48.
+East wind around 6 mph.

-Tomorrow: Sunny, with a high near 69.
-North northeast wind 5 to 8 mph.
+Tonight: Sunny, with a high near 69.
+Calm wind becoming northwest around 6 mph in the afternoon.

+Tomorrow: Mostly clear, with a low around 45.
+Northeast wind around 5 mph becoming calm in the evening.

 East Maui

-Today: Scattered showers, mainly before 1pm.
-Partly sunny, with a high near 76.
-Windy, with a north northwest wind 25 to 30 mph, with gusts as high as 44 mph.
-Chance of precipitation is 50%.
-New precipitation amounts of less than a tenth of an inch possible.
+Today: Mostly cloudy, with a low around 56.
+Northwest wind around 14 mph, with gusts as high as 18 mph.

+Tonight: A 20 percent chance of showers after noon.
+Partly sunny, with a high near 78.
+Northwest wind 6 to 9 mph becoming north northeast in the afternoon.

-Tonight: Isolated showers.
-Partly cloudy, with a low around 56.
-Windy, with a north northeast wind 23 to 28 mph decreasing to 13 to 18 mph after midnight.
-Winds could gust as high as 40 mph.
+Tomorrow: Isolated showers before midnight.
+Partly cloudy, with a low around 52.
+North northeast wind around 6 mph becoming west after midnight.
 Chance of precipitation is 20%.

-Tomorrow: Isolated showers.
-Mostly sunny, with a high near 78.
-Northeast wind 7 to 10 mph.
-Chance of precipitation is 20%.

 Lanai City

-Today: Isolated showers before noon.
-Mostly cloudy, then gradually becoming sunny, with a high near 71.
-Very windy, with a northeast wind 33 to 36 mph, with gusts as high as 50 mph.
-Chance of precipitation is 20%.

-Tonight: Mostly clear, with a low around 57.
-Breezy, with a northeast wind 11 to 21 mph, with gusts as high as 29 mph.
+Today: Mostly clear, with a low around 57.
+Breezy, with a northeast wind around 15 mph, with gusts as high as 21 mph.

 Kaunakakai

-Tomorrow: Sunny, with a high near 77.
-Northeast wind 7 to 13 mph.
+Tonight: Sunny, with a high near 77.
+Northeast wind 6 to 8 mph.

+Tomorrow: Mostly clear, with a low around 60.
+North northeast wind 5 to 8 mph.

 Synopsis